huggingface/blog/fine-tune-vit.md

-Now, lets print out the class label for our example.
-We'll do that by using the [`int2str`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=classlabel#datasets.ClassLabel.int2str) function of `ClassLabel`, which, as the name implies, lets us pass the int representation of the class to look up the string label.
+Now, let's print out the class label for our example.
+You can do that by using the [`int2str`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=classlabel#datasets.ClassLabel.int2str) function of `ClassLabel`, which, as the name implies, allows to pass the integer representation of the class to look up the string label.

 ```python